hrshdhgd/CoderGPT/README.md

             user_name = "Alice"
             print(greet(user_name))
     ```
+4. `optimize`: Optimizes and adds commets to the code in a package.
+The user has the choice to overwrite the file or create a new one.

+    ```shell
+    code optimize <path> [--overwrite/--no-overwrite]
+    ```
+    #### Example
+    - Let's consider a python file `example.py`:
+    ```python
+    # example.py

+    def calculate_sum(numbers):
+        result = 0
+        for number in numbers:
+            result += number
+        return result

+    class MathOperations:
+        def multiply(self, a, b):
+            answer = 0
+            for i in range(b):
+                answer += a
+            return answer
+    ```
+    ```shell
+    $ code optimize example.py --overwrite
+    ```
+    results in ....
+    ```python
+    """
+    Optimized and Documented Code:

+    """

+    from typing import List

+    def calculate_sum(numbers: List[int]) -> int:
+        """
+        Calculates the sum of a list of numbers.

+        Parameters:
+        numbers (List[int]): A list of integers.

+        Returns:
+        int: The sum of the numbers.

+        """
+        result = sum(numbers)
+        return result

+    class MathOperations:
+        def multiply(self, a: int, b: int) -> int:
+            """
+            Multiplies two numbers.

+            Parameters:
+            a (int): The first number.
+            b (int): The second number.

+            Returns:
+            int: The result of multiplying a and b.

+            """
+            answer = a * b
+            return answer

+    """
+    Optimization:

+    1. In the 'calculate_sum' function, we can use the built-in 'sum' function to calculate the sum of the numbers in the list.
+This is more efficient than manually iterating over the list and adding each number to the result.

+    2. In the 'multiply' method of the 'MathOperations' class, we can directly multiply the two numbers using the '*' operator.
+This eliminates the need for a loop and improves performance.

+    By using these optimizations, we improve the efficiency and readability of the code.
+    """
+    ```

 ## Development

 The CLI is built using Python and the `click` library.
 Below is an example of how to define a new command: